The allegations date back to the unrest in Bahrain last year

 Critics say the medics were targeted for treating injured protesters

-Prosecutors said the medics at the Salmaniya Medical Center in the capital Manama “transformed the hospital to a place of illegal gatherings and strikes, in violation of laws” during the protests.
+Prosecutors had convicted about two dozen medics on misdemeanor charges, saying they had turned the Salmaniya Medical Center in the capital Manama into “a place of illegal gatherings and strikes, in violation of laws” during the protests.

 The independent commission, set up by the king, concluded that the police had used excessive force and torture in their response to the protests in Sunni-ruled, Shiite-majority country.

 Abuse of detainees in the crackdown included beatings with metal pipes and batons, and threats of rape and electrocution, according to Mahmoud Cherif Bassiouni, the commission chairman.

 The report recommended reforms to the country’s law and better training of its security forces, as well as other measures.

 Bahrain plays a key strategic role in the Middle East and is home to the U.S. Navy’s Fifth Fleet headquarte